cabberley/amber2mqtt/README.md

 Create a new docker container and pull the image.
 - make sure to map the volume /data to your config folder storing the options.json file

-If you prefer to use Docker Hub
-`docker pull cabberley1/amber2mqtt:latest`

 If you prefer to use GitHub Container Registry:
 `docker pull ghcr.io/cabberley/amber2mqtt:latest`